 02As you approach the altar, place your palms together in a gesture of prayer, holding your hands up at chin level.

 03Kneel (or stand), and bow your head and shoulders three times in silent prayer or while making a wish.
 It is customary to close your eyes while praying.

 04Repeat at the other three altars, proceeding in a clockwise direction.

 The lighting and offering of incense to Lord Brahma is the most common form of devotion.

 Garlands of marigolds are given as offerings to the deity, hung on railings around the pavilion, or hooked over the trunks and tusks of the elephant statues.
 Smaller garlands of white jasmine flowers are also popular offerings.
 Kindly note that the public is not allowed to place garlands inside the pavilion or on the deity.

 Fresh flowers, fruit, particularly oranges and apples, duck eggs, water and a coconut are displayed on each of the four altars to honour the deity.
 Tiny, ornate Thai figures, animals and other miniatures are favourites of Lord Brahma and are placed as decoration on the rims of his pedestal.

-Thai ceremonial dance brings a sense of grace to daily worship.
+Thai ceremonial dance brings a sense of grace to daily worship (Due to the COVID-19, the traditional ritual dance arrangements will be temporarily suspended until further notice).
 Dressed in colourful silk robes topped with golden headgear, lithe dancers sway to the sounds of traditional music.
 The troupe of professional artistes hails from Thailand, where they trained in this precise and highly specialised ritual movement.

 Gentle rhythms of the ranat ek (xylophone) and taphon (drum) waft on the breeze at the Hong Kong Brahma Shrine.
 Accompanying the dancers, skilled Thai musicians play with solemn dedication, setting the mood as worshippers murmur their prayers.